ngpfontaine/gfv/README.md

-# On Page Gravity Forms Required Validation
+# On-Page Required Validation for Gravity Forms
 The page reload is ugly, slow by nature, and confusing on mobile.
 This is my solution to make submissions simpler for the user while offering assitive UI.
 ### Prerequisites
 1. JQuery (I assume you're using wordpress so you should be good).